AntonyChurch/incantation/README.md

 `_` Can be used to match variables you don't currently care about

+`ingredient` is a group of data essentially a struct

 Creating a spell
 ```
 spell fibonaci #Spell is called fibonaci

 book sequences #Use book sequences

-step cast: #cast is the first point of contact for a spell
+cast: #cast is the first point of contact for a spell
     say sequences.fib.at(10). #fib_at is a step defined in the sequences book which will print the 10th number in the fibonaci sequence

 # Output: